Cécile Echalier: Focus on Biomaterials

-Cécile Echalier's research goal is to develop new biomaterials that will have highly anticipated applications in health and regenerative medicine.
-The chemist from the Max Mousseron Biomolecules Institute has just been appointed associate professor at the University of Montpellier, where she herself studied as a student.
+Cécile Echalier’s research goal is to develop new biomaterials with highly anticipated applications in healthcare and regenerative medicine.
+The chemist from the Max Mousseron Institute of Biomolecules has just been appointed associate professor at the University of Montpellier, the very same institution where she once sat in the lecture halls as a student.

-Gilles Subra listened attentively to this new vocation, suggesting that the young student join his team if she decided to write a thesis.
-The idea matured in the student's mind during her Master's 2 program, which she spent partly at the University of Glasgow, where she did a six-month internship in the field of chemobiology.
+Gilles Subra took a keen interest in this new direction, offering the young student a spot on his team if she decided to pursue a thesis.
+The idea took shape in the student’s mind during her second year of her master’s program, which she spent partly at the University of Glasgow, where she completed a six-month internship in the field of chemobiology.

 New hybrid materials

-Upon her return in 2013, she joined the Amino Acids, Heterocycles, Peptides, and Proteins team atthe Max Mousseron Biomolecules Institute to work onher thesis.
-"I chose a project that was starting from scratch because I wanted to prove the concept."This project was based on a relatively new topic at the time: hybrid biomaterials.
-In collaboration with Ahmad Mehdi fromthe Charles Gerhardt Institute in Montpellier, the young researcher combined the expertise in peptide chemistry and inorganic chemistry of these two laboratories to create new hybrid hydrogels.
+Upon her return in 2013, she joined the Amino Acids, Heterocycles, Peptides, and Proteins team atthe Max Mousseron Institute of Biomolecules to workon her dissertation.
+“I chose a project that was starting from scratch; I wanted to prove the concept.”This project stemmed from a field that was then relatively new: hybrid biomaterials.
+In collaboration with Ahmad Mehdi fromthe Charles Gerhardt Institute in Montpellier, the young researcher combined the expertise in peptide chemistry and inorganic chemistry from these two laboratories to create new hybrid hydrogels.

-This was a challenge that Cécile Echalier tackled head-on during her three years of doctoral research, during which she authored five articles as lead author, and a topic that is gaining momentum.
-"At the end of my thesis, I trained three doctoral students in the chemistry of these hybrid materials, who then continued the research I had started, "she explains.
-In 2016, she was awarded a L'Oréal-UNESCO fellowship, which the chemist used to purchase a 3D printer and thus further her work in creating materials.
+This is a challenge that Cécile Echalier tackled head-on during her three-year doctoral program, during which she authored five papers as first author, and a field that is gaining momentum.
+“By the end of my dissertation, I had trained three doctoral students in the chemistry of these hybrid materials, and they went on to continue the research I had begun, ”she explains.
+In 2016, she was awarded a L’Oréal-UNESCO grant, which the chemist used to purchase a 3D printer and thus advance her work in material creation.

 Useful purpose

-A "useful" postdoctoral fellowship was followed by a second, this time at Imperial College London, where Cécile Echalier returned to her beloved biomaterials for two and a half years, never to leave them again.
-Upon her return to France in 2021, she resumed her position at the University of Montpellier, where she obtained a temporary teaching and research position (ATER).
-In terms of teaching, the new ATER gives courses at the Faculty of Pharmacy, as well as at the IUT in Sète and the Faculty of Sciences.
-The teacher enjoysaddressing "a very diverse audience, which is destined for careers in research as well as engineering and technical fields."
+A “fruitful” postdoc that was followed by a second one, this time at Imperial College London, where Cécile Echalier returned to her beloved biomaterials for two and a half years—and never looked back.
+Upon her return to France in 2021, she took up a position as a temporary teaching and research assistant (ATER) at the University of Montpellier.
+In her teaching role, the new ATER instructs courses at the School of Pharmacy, as well as at the Sète University Institute of Technology (IUT) and the School of Sciences.
+The instructor enjoys addressing“a very diverse audience, whose interests range from research to careers as engineers or technicians.”

-When it comes to research, the young woman always returns to the IBMM.
-There she reunites with Gilles Subra and the field of biomaterials, which is experiencing a new boom in 2022 with the launch of Nanoremedi, a research and training program run jointly by six European universities that aims to train doctoral students in the field of peptides and nanomaterials and has received funding from the Marie Skłodowska-Curie Actions Doctoral Network.
+When it comes to research, the young woman has once again settled at IBMM.
+There she reunited with Gilles Subra and the field of biomaterials, which gained new momentum in 2022 with the launch of Nanoremedi, a research and training program jointly led by six European universities aimed at training doctoral students in the field of peptides and nanomaterials, which received funding from the Marie Skłodowska-Curie Actions Doctoral Network.

 Medical applications

-A little over a year after the project was launched, 13 doctoral students were recruited to carry out these ambitious objectives.
-And Cécile Echalier has just taken a new step in her career: "On November1, I was appointed lecturer at the University of Montpellier.
-This is an important moment because it now allows me to apply for funding as a project leader."
-The chemist has already submitted an ANR Young Researcher project aimed at developing even more environmentally friendly chemicals, this time compatible with 3D printing techniques.
-The response is eagerly awaited for the end of 2024.
+A little over a year after the project was launched, 13 doctoral students were recruited to help achieve these ambitious goals.
+And Cécile Echalier has just taken a new step forward in her career:“On November1, I was appointed assistant professor at the University of Montpellier; this is a significant milestone because it now allows me to apply for funding as a principal investigator.”
+The chemist has already submitted an ANR Young Researcher grant proposal aimed at further developing new, gentler chemical processes—this time compatible with 3D printing techniques.
+A response is eagerly awaited by the end of 2024.